microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 ### QueryRouteParameter

-**Adds or replaces a query string parameter with a value from the route configurtaion**
+**Adds or replaces a query string parameter with a value from the route configuration**

 | Key | Value | Required |
 |-----|-------|----------|